|

 Vernal Equinox (in April).

-Sun’s position at the Solstice (June: summer for
+Cancer begins at the Sun's position at the Solstice (June: summer for

 northern hemisphere, winter for southern hemisphere).
 Libra